 I found a lot of variability in the claims made by various vendors on factors that affect benefit calculations:

 Projected future power cost increases from the utility company.
-These have ranged from 3% to 8% per year (when in reality they are between 2% and 4%).
+These have ranged from 3% to 8% per year (when in reality they are between 2% and 4% in Utah).
 Here are the actual percentage annual increases I’ve derived from the sources indicated:

 Rocky Mountain Power (click here for link to historical data)